diogo-rossi/dataparsers/docs/source/1_user_manual.md

 #### Decoupling code from the command line interface

-The automatic flag creation does not occur when `--` flags are already passed (unless it is forced by passing `make_flag=True`):
+The automatic flag creation does not happen when `--` flags are already passed (unless it is forced by passing `make_flag=True`):

 ```python